flancian/garden/yoga with x.md

 Thank you for being here!
 If you'd like to know more about the project, please refer to https://anagora.org/yoga-with-x.

 This is [[go/move/30]].
 Maybe for the first time with Adriene's full audio?

+In case you're wondering, those dishes are clean :)